Tens or Better Variations

 Winning Hands in Tens or Better

-Tens or Better borrows its name from the lowest-paying hand in its pay scale as this time, players will be in for a payoff when they get two Tens, which is not the case with most other video poker games, where at least a pair of Jacks is needed.
+Tens or Better gets its name from the lowest-paying hand on its pay scale: a pair of Tens, which earns a payout here but not in most other video poker games, where you need at least a pair of Jacks.

 Probabilities of The Winning Hands in Full-Pay Tens or Better